Configure Custom Clients for External OAuth¶

 Only account administrators or a role with the global CREATE INTEGRATION privilege can execute this SQL command.

-The security integration parameter values are case-sensitive and the values you put into the security integration must match those values in your environment.
-If the case does not match, it is possible that the access token will not be validated resulting in a failed authentication attempt.
+The External OAuth security integration parameter values are case-sensitive, and the values you put into the External OAuth security integration must match the values in your environment.
+If the case of a value does not match, the access token will not be validated, resulting in a failed authentication attempt.

 Modifying Your External OAuth Security Integration¶